-Reputable volunteer organisations hold orientation on-site at the beginning of each volunteer program.
+Reputable volunteer organisations hold orientation at the beginning of each volunteer program.
 They also support their volunteers throughout the entire project.

-This means that even if you’ve never tried something like scuba diving before, you can join a program and give it a go without worrying about your safety!
+This means that even if you’ve never tried something like scuba diving before, you can join a volunteer program and give it a go without worrying about your safety!

 When travelling and volunteering abroad, you get the chance to develop your soft skills, such as teamwork, leadership and listening skills.

-When volunteering, you’ll also work towards the goals of the project you signed up for.
+When volunteering, you’ll work towards the goals of the project you signed up for.
 But, it’s also important to think about the type of personal development you want to dedicate time to while abroad.